xrdocs/ncs5500/_tutorials/ncs5500-qos-part-1-understanding-packet-buffering.md

 Depending on the level of queue congestion, the packet will be stored inside the NPU or in the external DRAM.
 Once the congestion state disappears, the egress scheduler will be able to issue the token for the most critical queue.
 The QoS configuration will dictate this behavior.
 If QoS is not configured, the First In First Out rule will apply.

-So the packets are buffered in different places in the process:
+So the packets are buffered in different places along the path:
-- (ingress) On-chip Buffer: 16MB
+- (ingress) On-chip Buffer: 16MB or
 - (ingress) external DRAM: 4BG
 - (egress) Port Buffer: 16MB